tldr-pages/tldr/pages/common/dexter.md

 > Tool for authenticating the kubectl users with OpenId Connect.
 > Homepage: <https://github.com/gini/dexter>.

-- Create and authenticate user with Google OIDC:
+- Create and authenticate a user with Google OIDC:

 `dexter auth -i {{client-id}} -s {{client-secret}}`